 The Impulso Morelia Section of the Morelia International Film Festival (FICM) presents an exclusive program of Mexican feature films in post production with the objective of offering international visibility to these projects and creating a space for the exchange of ideas between Mexican filmmakers and professionals of the global film industry.
-The third edition of Impulso Morelia will take place from October 23 to 25, as part of the 15th FICM.

 Each year, Impulso Morelia selects feature films (documentary and fiction) that are in the stages of postproduction to be presented, by members of the crew, in closed screenings to experts of the industry.
 Programmers of national and international film festivals, critics, producers, distributors, and sales agents participate in this unique opportunity for direct and constructive dialogue about the chosen projects.
 Additionally, each edition of Impulso Morelia grants different awards and financial supports destined to contribute to the conclusion, promotion and circulation of the projects.

 In 2018, the projects selected to participate in Impulso Morelia 4 were: